 El Pozo Vivo

-It is located on the Southern part of the municipium of Tactic, a water renascence with an extremely low stream.
+El Pozo Vivo is a water renascence with an extremely low stream located in the Southern part of Tactic.
 It has a diameter of approximately 18 meters.
-Because of the soil’s conditions, the most even soft step around the site makes the waters to move.
+Because of the soil’s conditions, the most even soft step around the site makes the waters move.

 Las Islas Swimming Place

-It is located 4 kms.
-From San Pedro Carcha, and it has an emerald stream and is an ideal frame to receive visitors.
+It is located 4 km from San Pedro Carcha and has an emerald stream.
+It is the ideal frame to receive visitors.
 There are ranchos (houses made of palms), broilers, and many places to swim.

 Local fairs